Distribution release Ubuntu 24.04 LTS

 • The desktop has been updated to the release of GNOME 46, which added a global search function, improved performance of the file manager and terminal emulators, added experimental support for the VRR (Variable Refresh Rate) mechanism, improved output quality for fractional scaling, expanded capabilities for connecting to external services, updated configurator and improved notification system.
 GTK uses a new rendering engine that is based on the Vulkan API.
 The Cheese camera app has been replaced by GNOME Snapshot.

-Ubuntu 24.04 LTS distribution release
+Distribution release Ubuntu 24.04 LTS

-• The Linux kernel has been updated to version 6.8.
+• Core Linux updated to version 6.8.

 • Updated versions of GCC 14-pre, LLVM 18, Python 3.12, OpenJDK 21 (OpenJDK 8, 11 and 17 are optionally available), Rust 1.75, Go 1.22, .NET 8, PHP 8.3.3, Ruby 3.2.3, binutils 2.42, glibc 2.39.